k-lar/dotfiles/README.md

   ![brem](/uploads/5906f9d2e7f1e5e0779f9eab46df1409/brem.png)

 - `powernap`
   I wrote this program for a very dumb reason.
-It's also probably some of the worst code you've ever seen.
-I'm not proud of this but it is mine, so I have to apologize to anyone who wants to take a look at it.
+I've rewritten it now and it's finally presentable!
   Basically it's the equivalent of this: `sleep $1 && poweroff` but with the ability to tell you when the script was started and when the computer will shut down.
 If you give it more than 5 mins to shut down, when there is only 5 mins remaining, it will trigger a notification warning you.

 - `tmux-sessionizer`
   This is a neat script ~~stolen~~ taken from ThePrimeagen.
 It creates a tmux workspace/session with